-Risk Reason for risk identification Key aspects of our proposed response to the risk The revenue cycle includes fraudulent transactions (rebutted) may be misstated due to the improper recognition of revenue.
-This presumption can be rebutted if the auditor concludes that there Having considered the risk factors set out in ISA240 and the nature of the revenue streams of the Group and Authority, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: there is little incentive to manipulate revenue recognition opportunities to manipulate revenue recognition are very limited the culture and ethical frameworks of local authorities, including Sandwell Council mean that all forms of fraud are seen as unacceptable Therefore we do not consider this to be a significant risk for Sandwell Council.
-Management over-ride of controls Under ISA (UK) 240 there is a non-rebuttable presumed risk that the risk of management over-ride of controls is present in all entities The Authority and Group faces external scrutiny of its spending and this could potentially place management under undue pressure in terms of how they report performance.
-We therefore identified management override of control, in particular journals, management estimates and transactions outside the course of business as a significant risk, which was one of the most We will: evaluate the design effectiveness of management controls over journals analyse the journals listing and determine the criteria for selecting high risk unusual journals test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration significant assessed risks of material misstatement. gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.
+Risk Reason for risk identification Key aspects of our proposed response to the risk The revenue cycle includes fraudulen transactions (rebutted) Under ISA (UK) 240 there is a rebuttable presumed risk that revenue may be misstated due to the improper recognition of revenue.
+This presumption can be rebutted if the auditor concludes that there is no risk of material misstatement due to fraud relating to revenue Having considered the risk factors set out in ISA240 and the nature of the revenue streams of the Group and Authority, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: recognition. there is little incentive to manipulate revenue recognition opportunities to manipulate revenue recognition are very limited the culture and ethical frameworks of local authorities, including Sandwell Council mean that all forms of fraud are seen as unacceptable Therefore we do not consider this to be a significant risk for Sandwel Council.
+Management over-ride of controls Under ISA (UK) 240 there is a non-rebuttable presumed risk that the We will: risk of management over-ride of controls is present in all entities The Authority and Group faces external scrutiny of its spending and this could actentially place management under under pressure in evaluate the design effectiveness of management controls over journals this could potentially place management under undue pressure in terms of how they report performance.
+We therefore identified management override of control, in particular journals, management estimates and transactions outside the course of business as a significant risk, which was one of the most analyse the journals listing and determine the criteria for selecting high risk unusual journals test unusual journals recorded during the year and after the draft accounts stage for appropriateness and corroboration significant assessed risks of material misstatement. gain an understanding of the accounting estimates and critical judgements applied made by management and consider their reasonableness with regard to corroborative evidence evaluate the rationale for any changes in accounting policies, estimates or significant unusual transactions.

-Significant risks identified - PPE
+Significant risks identified - Property, Plant and Equipment (PPE) and Investment Properties